jonathandewitt-dev/make-menu-accessible/readme.md

 QUICK START
 ===
 In its simplest form, this package can be used by just importing the function and running any element through it.
-This process automatically converts the element into an accessible aria menu with keyboard navigation.
+This process automatically converts the element into an accessible aria menu with keyboard navigation.  **Remember**: this does *not* toggle the visibility of expanded menus, [skip to the end](#what-it-does-not-do) to see why.
 The default settings expect your menu items to have a class of `menuItem` and your submenus to have a class of `submenu`, but these settings may be adjusted to fit your project.
 After running `npm i make-menu-accessible` ...

 ```html
 <nav class="menu">